ThijsTerporten/Climbing-Traveller/README.md

 * As a user I want to learn more about outdoor climbing locations.
 * As a user I would like to get inspiration for my next climbing trip.
-* Do I need permits or certificates to climb outdoors?
+* As a user I want to know what permits I need to climb outdoors.
-* What equipment do I need to climb outdoor?
+* As a user I want to find out what equipment I would need to climb in certain area's.
-* Is there any way to learn more about climbing outdoor in general?
+* As a user I want to learn more about climbing outdoor in general.
 * As a user I would like to be updated about more locations I could visit in the futere.
-* I already booked my holiday, is there a location I could go and climb near me.
+* As a user I would like to find climbing location's near me.
+* As a user I would like to have a page where major climbing brands are organised.

 ## Strategy